sampsyo/cs6120/content/blog/2020-09-11-futil-vs-fsm/index.md

 the frontend, picking an architectural template, optimizing the generated hardware, and generating code that can be run on an FPGA.
-Instead of redesigning everything from scratch, the [FuTIL][] infrastructure hopes to create a "LLVM for hardware design" by allowing frontends to target a small, but expressive language, and automatically handling the "boring" optimization and generation problems.
+Instead of redesigning everything from scratch, the [FuTIL][] infrastructure hopes to create "LLVM for hardware design" by allowing frontends to target a small but expressive language and by automatically handling the "boring" optimization and generation problems.

 ### Fused Temporal Intermediate Language (FuTIL)